-We are pioneers in geodesign – combining elements of geography, urban planning, landscape architecture, architecture, computer science and more – to envision and create resilient and healthy environments.
+We are pioneers in geodesign – combining elements of geography, urban planning, landscape architecture, architecture, data science, and more – to envision and create resilient and healthy environments.

 Developing Affordable Housing and Open Space

 For their practicum capstone project, seven GeoDesign majors proposed and demonstrated a geodesign methodology for locating, siting and visioning open space and affordable housing joint development projects implementing park-related anti-displacement strategies in the Los Angeles area for the Los Angeles Regional Open Space and Affordable Housing (LA ROSAH) collective.

 Imagining Urban Renewal